 - Some viruses

 - Family history/genetic predisposition

 There are a number of ways that each factor affects the odds.
-Simply put, these factors contribute to changing your system to the pro-tumor environment.
-To make matters worse, cumulative effects cause downstream reactions that create a vicious circle that makes a more difficult reversal.
+Simply put, these factors contribute to changing your system to a pro-tumor environment.
+To make matters worse, cumulative effects cause downstream reactions that create a vicious circle which makes a more difficult reversal.